librenms/librenms/doc/Support/Performance.md

 innodb_flush_log_at_trx_commit = 0
 ```

 You can also set this to 2.
-This will have the possibility that you could lose upto 1 second on mysql data in the event
+This will have the possibility that you could lose up to 1 second on mysql data in the event
 MySQL crashes or your server does but it provides an amazing difference in IO use.